fulezi/sandbox/README.md

 # sandbox
-Sandob and test with OpenSceneGraph
+Sandox and play-test with OpenSceneGraph